Mayuri-Chan/pyrofork/docs/source/topics/scheduling.rst

 Scheduling tasks means executing one or more functions periodically at pre-defined intervals or after a delay.
 This is useful, for example, to send recurring messages to specific chats or users.

-This page will show examples on how to integrate Pyrogram with ``apscheduler`` in both asynchronous and non-asynchronous contexts.
+This page will show examples on how to integrate PyroFork with ``apscheduler`` in both asynchronous and non-asynchronous contexts.
 For more detailed information, you can visit and learn from the library documentation.

 .. contents:: Contents